tommituura/spich-firish/IDEAS.md

 # Transition plan:

-* every type of screen has a script-tag template
+* engine holds a variable that knows the state.
-* screens are created to browser window from templates, at first having hidden as a class which translates to display: none; in css.
+* engine functions look to this variable to decide what it should do.